mogita/elasticsearch-ik-stconvert/README.md

 - IK Analysis: primarily used for text analysis, particularly for Chinese language processing.
 - STConvert: used for converting between Simplified Chinese and Traditional Chinese.

+# Usage

+You can find available packages on the [Packages page](https://github.com/mogita/elasticsearch-ik-stconvert/pkgs/container/elasticsearch-ik-stconvert).

 # License

 This project is licensed under the terms of the [MIT license](LICENSE).